This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 Working hours during Ramadan in Dubai and the UAE

-During Ramadan 2024 in the UAE, employees can expect a reduction in working hours.
-According to the UAE’s labor law, private sector employees are required to work eight hours a day or 48 hours a week.
-However, during Ramadan, employees will only be required to work six hours a day or 36 hours a week due to the two-hour reduction in working hours.
+During Ramadan 2025 in the UAE, employees can expect a reduction in working hours.
+Although not yet announced for 2025, according to the UAE’s labor law, last year private sector employees were required to work eight hours a day or 40 hours a week.
+However, during Ramadan, employees were only required to work six hours a day or 30 hours a week due to the two-hour reduction in working hours.

 For more details on the working hours during Ramadan in Dubai and the UAE, please refer to our article below: